-Germany and Greece face off again Friday in search of a last minute bailout compromise, with Berlin insisting Athens accept continued austerity in return for fresh aid.
+Germany and Greece face off at yet another eurozone meeting Friday in search of a last-minute bailout compromise, with Berlin insisting Athens accept continued austerity in return for fresh debt aid.

-After days of sharp exchanges, the 19 eurozone finance ministers gather for their third meeting in little over a week to consider a take-it or leave-it proposal by Athens that they extend an EU loan programme which expires this month.
+After days of sharp exchanges, the 19 eurozone finance ministers gather for the third time in little over a week to consider a take-it or leave-it proposal by Athens seeking the extension of an EU loan programme which expires this month.

-The call came after a Greek government source released a very unflattering document said to outline Berlin's position at official-level talks Thursday.
+The Merkel-Tsipras call came after a Greek government source released a document said to outline Berlin’s defiant stance at official-level talks Thursday.

-The Greek proposal "is not clear at all... .
-It rather represents a Trojan horse, intending to get bridge financing and in substance putting an end to the current programme," the German reaction read, according to the Greek source.
+The Greek proposal “is not clear at all… It rather represents a Trojan horse, intending to get bridge financing and in substance putting an end to the current programme,” the German statement said, according to the source.

-Financial markets were calm Friday, reassured to some extent by the Tsipras-Merkal call while keeping a close eye on the finance ministers' meeting due to start at 1400 GMT.
+Financial markets were calm, reassured to some extent by the Tsipras-Merkel exchange while keeping a close eye on the finance ministers’ meeting due to start at 1400 GMT.

 Time is pressing to find a solution before the current bailout programme ends, for fear that failure could see Greece run out of money and be forced out of the eurozone within weeks.